 Vacation Pool Safety

-When planning your vacation, remember to follow pool safety rules for a fun and safe time.
-The American Red Cross says 64% of kids under 14 can’t swim, which shows why pool safety guidelines and education are so important.
+Make sure to follow pool safety rules during your vacation for a safe and fun experience.
+According to Red Cross American, 64% of children aged under 14 cannot swim therefore pool safety guidelines and learning are important.
+(23 words)

 Being aware of hazards is key to preventing pool accidents.
-A study by the American Academy of Pediatrics found that 46% of diving injuries in kids involve the head and neck.
-This highlights the need to watch kids while they swim and follow pool safety rules.
+A study done by the American Academy of Pediatrics found that 46% of kids’ diving injuries involve the head and neck.
+This shows that kids should be watched while they swim and follow pool rules.

 Understanding Pool Hazards

 Knowing about pool dangers is crucial.
 Slippery decks and uneven surfaces are significant risks.
-You can prevent accidents by understanding these hazards and taking steps to avoid them.
-Pool safety rules and education are vital for a safe and enjoyable pool time.
+There are these hazards which can be prevented by following the proper ways.
+Pool safety rules and education is an important part of swimming pool safety.

 Establishing Pool Rules for Safety